Yuan-Zhou-dev/cks-certification-guide/README.md

 ## 4. Minimize Microservice Vulnerabilities (20%)
 ### Run Container as Non-Root User
+> [Security context to enable non-root containers](https://kubernetes.io/docs/concepts/security/pod-security-standards/) : Understand how to run a container with a non-root user.
 ```bash
 # Adding security context to run the container as non root user
 apiVersion: v1